 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Tim Strong

-Warm week ahead.
-Isolated showers Wednesday.
+Isolated showers today.
 Higher rain chances later this week into the weekend.

-AUGUSTA, Ga.
-(WRDW/WAGT) - Skies will be partly to mostly cloudy today, but dry across the region.
-Winds will still be out of the northeast between 5-10 mph.
-Getting near average this afternoon with highs in the upper 60s and low 70s.
+Thursday morning lows are expected to mild in the mid 50s.
+Patchy fog could be possible for usual problem areas.
 Most of the day Thursday should remain dry.
-It will be a warm day with highs in the afternoon reaching the mid to low 80s.
-Winds will be out of the southeast between 5-10 mph.
+It will be a warm day with highs in the afternoon reaching the mid to upper 80s.
+Winds will be out of the south between 5-12 mph.

 The front that moves through Friday will stall over the CSRA this weekend keeping rain chances elevated Saturday and Sunday.
+An additional 0.25-0.50″ of rain looks possible Saturday through Sunday.
 Highs both Saturday and Sunday are expected to be above normal in the low 80s.
 Keep it here for updates during the week.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.